APLS Documentation

 - metadata on interviewees and transcripts that facilitate large-scale (socio)linguistic analysis.

 APLS is (and will always be) free to use.
-APLS currently contains 218 sound files totaling 34 hours of audio from 34 interviewees.
-APLS is currently under construction; when complete, it will contain 270 sound files totaling 45 hours of audio from 40 interviewees.
+APLS contains 274 sound files totaling over 45 hours of audio from 40 interviewees.

 Demo: Measuring F1 and F2 for /aw/ in closed syllables